colson0x1/colson-nvim/README.md

 ### LSP Integration
 - Seamless integration with the Language Server Protocol for advanced code analysis and editing.

+### Formatting and Linting
+- Automatic code formatting with Prettier.
+- Linting with ESLint for better code quality.
+- Trigger code formatting on `:w` (write) actions.

 ## Usage<a name="usage"></a>